jsdom/jsdom/Contributing.md

 To import a test from w3c/web-platform-tests, add the appropriate line to `test/web-platform-tests/index.js`.
 This framework is still in its early days, so feel free to open an issue if it's not working quite like you expect.

-If you're writing a bunch of new tests for a feature, and those tests don't exist in w3c/web-platform-tests, you can do one of two things.
-The most noble course of action is to submit a pull request to web-platform-tests, get it accepted and merged, then update jsdom to run those tests.
-That way, all existing browsers will run the test too, improving interoperability for everyone!
+If you're writing a bunch of new tests for a feature, and those tests don't exist in w3c/web-platform-tests, you'll need to write your own.
+The best way to do this is to add new web platform tests into the `test/web-platform-tests/to-upstream` directory.
+Follow the [web platform test contribution guidelines](http://testthewebforward.org/docs/writing-tests.html) for the format, or just try to match what you see nearby.

 Alternately, you can write some tests just for jsdom.
-The older tests, being a mix of auto-generated and organically-grown, have gotten pretty hairy over time.
-But for new tests we try to follow a clean and uniform style, which you can see in files like [`test/living-dom/attributes.js`](https://github.com/tmpvar/jsdom/blob/master/test/living-dom/attributes.js) or [`test/window/history.js`](https://github.com/tmpvar/jsdom/blob/master/test/window/history.js).
-Do your best to follow that.

-If you're just adding a simple fix to existing functionality, you can add an appropriate test to the bottom of the relevant test file, e.g. in `test/level2/html.js`.
-This should generally be avoided, however, as these legacy imported tests from the old days are messy and hard to maintain.
+This should be avoided when possible, but is necessary for cases where e.g. you are testing a jsdom specific API.
+Try to follow the style from newer files, like [`test/jsdom/node-location.js`](https://github.com/tmpvar/jsdom/blob/master/test/jsdom/node-location.js).

-Note for future reference: to update the submodules used for the web-platform-tests use the command `git submodule update --recursive --remote`.
+(Note for future reference for the maintainers: to update the submodules used for the web-platform-tests use the command `git submodule update --recursive --remote`.)

 ### Running tests in the browser